 A business that purchases goods or services may be required to send payments to a factoring company if the factoring company sends out a notice that the business’s accounts have been sold to the factoring company.
 Interestingly, a business may receive a Notice of Assignment form an invoice factoring company with which the business had no prior financial relationship.

 How Factoring Helps Contractors Bid on Government Contracts

 Government contracts represent a competitive arena where making the right bid can make all the difference in securing a contract or being passed over for another company.
 A contractor must research the costs of the project and ensure that his or her business can complete the project with the amount of money offered for the project's bid.

 With the assistance of a government contract receivables financing company, virtually any government contracting company may bid with confidence on a project.
 Contractors who provide goods or services for fleet vehicles, disposable goods, and legal assistance may benefit as well as companies that provide technical assistance or which are involved in the transport of goods.

-When a business must work under federal regulations and the Federal Assignment of Claims Act, there are a variety of benefits offered by government contract receivables financing.
+When a business must work under federal regulations and the Federal Assignment of Claims Act.
+There are a variety of benefits offered by government contract receivable financing.
 Some of those benefits include AR financing, spot factoring, and bridge financing.
-A contractor may also seek out same-day funding or PO financing, and enjoy industry low rates and a quick invoice process.
+A contractor may also seek out same-day funding or PO financing, and enjoy industry-low rates and a quick invoice process.

 One of the reasons a contractor may seek out work with the government is the excellent pay and the reliability of a steady working relationship with the government.
 The federal government and the local governments around the country represent the largest employer in the United States, and companies that can secure successive government contracts may enjoy a lucrative income with the federal government as their only client.